haberdashPI/german_track/README.md

 Subjects 8-11: A28 seems to be a bad electrode.

-Subject 9 used an older version of the trigger codes, and the first test trial (of 150) was lost. `read_sound_events.R` must be slighlty modified Comment out the checks for 150 trials and align to the second rather than the first stimulus event form Presentation: there are commented out lines of code to do this in the file.
+Subject 9 used an older version of the trigger codes, and the first test trial (of 150) was lost (the scripts loading 9's data account for this).